This post was originally published on February 25, 2014 and has been updated for accuracy and comprehensiveness.

 1. Strategically Place Cameras

-Walk the perimeter of your home and take note of high interest areas.
-This may include those that are heavily trafficked, contain shrubbery/trees or are points of entry.
+Walk the perimeter of your home and take note of areas that may be of high interest to burglars.
+This includes:

-Look to install the security cameras on your home’s exterior that keep them covert but also allow for a wide coverage angle.
+When you install security cameras on your home’s exterior, place them in inconspicuous areas that allow for a wide coverage angle.
 Tuck them away near doorways, pathways, garages and basement windows.
-These areas are ideal because they allow you to see who is entering and exiting you home, while also providing a full view of your property.
+These areas are ideal because they allow you to see who is entering and exiting your home while providing a full view of your property.

 The best vendors will consult you on optimal spots for cameras to be placed based on your unique home layout.